The 'Focus Diet': How I Rebuilt My Attention Span in 6 Weeks

 Week 5–6: The Return of Deep Work

-The Friction That Works
+The Only Thing That Actually Works

 Ready to reclaim your focus?